Financial Regulation Partner, London

 Julia has developed a wide-ranging financial regulatory practice.
 The breadth of her practice includes:

-Regulatory change: advising on the SMCR, including on the expansion of the Senior Insurance Managers Regime and extension of the SMCR to the entire regulated sector; the scope and requirements of the Market Abuse Regulation (MAR); the implications of the Markets in Financial Instruments Directive (MiFID II); and other regulatory reform initiatives.
+Regulatory change: advising on the SMCR, including on the extension of the SMCR to the entire regulated sector; the scope and requirements of the Market Abuse Regulation (MAR); the implications of the Markets in Financial Instruments Directive (MiFID II); and other regulatory reform initiatives.

 Governance and organisation: advising on organisational structures and efficiency, including in the context of compliance with regulatory change and operating within the regulatory perimeter.